Skip to content

 Vitex has been a trusted fiber optics partner for over 23 years, serving data center operators, telecom carriers, and enterprise networks worldwide.
 With US-based engineering support and shorter lead times than major OEMs, Vitex helps teams move from design to deployment faster — a critical advantage when GPU idle time costs $80,000–$120,000 per week on a 512-GPU cluster and interconnect procurement is frequently the schedule dependency that determines commissioning date.

 The engineering support model goes beyond product delivery.
 Vitex engineering teams provide interconnect selection guidance tailored to your specific fabric topology — reviewing your actual measured distances, power budget constraints, rack thermal profiles, and 1.6T timeline to recommend the optimal mix across all four technologies.
-This is the kind of pre-deployment analysis that prevents the costly mid-installation rework that characterizes deployments where interconnect decisions were made from a catalog rather than from a topology map.

 Contact Vitex for interconnect selection guidance tailored to your specific fabric topology — DAC, ACC, AEC, and AOC in OSFP and QSFP-DD with breakout configurations for mixed-speed environments.
 US-based engineering support.
 Shorter lead times than major OEMs.
 23+ years serving data center operators, carriers, and enterprise networks.